SztefkoKamil/wood-stairs/README.md

 Demo website

-Used technologies: NuxtJS, Swiper, OpenStreentMap
+Used technologies: NuxtJS, SASS, Swiper, OpenStreentMap

 You can see this project here: https://wood-stairs.webkas.pl